Merrell Men’s Moab 2 Vent Hiking Shoe

 Are Merrell shoes good for running?

-Although the brand may be a favorite among outdoor enthusiasts, runners, and athletes everywhere the globe, their trainers are especially up to par.
+Although the brand may be a favorite among outdoor enthusiasts, runners, and athletes everywhere around the globe, their trainers are especially up to par.
 Merrell shoes are comfortable, breathable, and designed to be put to be in your favorite terrain.

 Can Merrell’s shoes be washed?